yoadsimon/resume_creator/tests/README.md

 - Sends messages and checks if responses are received
 - Tests getting chat history
 - Tests deleting the chat session

-### 4. LLM Chains Test

-This test verifies that the LangChain LLM chains work correctly.
-It:

-- Tests the accomplishments extraction chain
-- Tests the personal details extraction chain
-- Tests the resume generation chain

 ## Troubleshooting